LikertMakeR vignette

 Motivation

-I was prompted to write the functions in LikertMakeR after reviewing too many journal article submissions where authors presented questionnaire results with only means and standard deviations (often only the means), with no apparent understanding of scale distributions, and their impact on scale properties.
+I was prompted to write the core functions in LikertMakeR after reviewing too many journal article submissions where authors presented questionnaire results with only means and standard deviations (often only the means), with no apparent understanding of scale distributions, and their impact on scale properties.

 Rating scale properties